chamarapaul/poetic-source/poems/algol68/recursive-thoughts.md

   - zen
 preview: "A recursive meditation written in ALGOL 68, where a procedure's self-reflection becomes a Zen koan about consciousness and the nature of thought"
 notes:
   composition: "This poem takes the form of a koan, using a recursive procedure as a meditation on consciousness.
 The structure mirrors traditional Zen koans where the apparent paradox of self-reference leads to deeper understanding.
-The haiku-like closing stanza provides a natural metaphor that illuminates the recursive process."
+The ALGOL keywords and operations themselves become part of the poetic flow, with 'LOC' and 'SKIP' suggesting temporary states of mind."
   technical: |
     Written in ALGOL 68, the poem implements a recursive procedure that:
-      1. Takes a reference to a 'mind' parameter
+      1. Defines a MODE for mind as a REF to a REAL value
-      2. Uses a base case where consciousness fades to dawn
+      2. Uses a base case where consciousness fades to NIL
       3. Implements recursive self-calls that build up and then unwind
-      4. Comments are placed strategically to maintain poetic flow while being valid code
+      4. Uses ALGOL 68's CO keyword for comments
+      5. Employs 'SKIP' as a meditative pause in the recursion

     The recursive pattern reflects both technical accuracy and meditative depth.
   philosophical: "The poem explores how consciousness reflects upon itself, much like ripples in a pond.
 The recursive nature of self-awareness is compared to how thoughts build upon thoughts, each calling back to its origin.
-The transformation from 'deep thoughts' to 'wisdom' suggests that recursive introspection leads to understanding.
+The transformation through recursive contemplation suggests that deep introspection leads to understanding.
 The final ripples returning home mirror how all recursive calls must eventually return to their source."
 ---
+MODE MIND = REF REAL;
 PROC deep thoughts rise up =
-    (REF REAL mind) VOID: BEGIN
+    (MIND mind) VOID:
+    BEGIN
-        # each thought calls its past #
+        CO each thought calls its past CO
         IF mind = NIL
-            THEN dreams fade to dawn
+            THEN SKIP CO dreams fade to dawn CO
         ELSE
-            thoughts arise here;
+            SKIP; CO thoughts arise CO
             deep thoughts rise up(mind);
-            wisdom echoes back
+            SKIP CO wisdom returns CO
         FI
     END;

-# like rings in still pond #
+CO like rings in still pond CO
+MIND soul := LOC REAL;
 deep thoughts rise up(soul);
-# ripples return home #
+CO ripples return home CO